Welding-defects

 Types of Welding-defects.

-DIMENSIONAL Welding-defects can be assessed by visual inspection and by measuring with simple weld gages.
+DIMENSIONAL Welding-defects can be assessed by visual inspection and by measuring with simple weld gauges.
 They derive from improper set up or by distortion which should be controlled in a proper fixture, or by a different welding sequence.
-In general they should be corrected by employing proper means before welding.
-MISALIGNMENT is a setup problem.

 Other appearance features which may cause rejection of these Welding-defects are excessive bead convexity and reinforcement, or the opposite condition, namely considerable concavity and undersized welds.
 Here the welder's technique should be improved.